 Internships are available year-round with the Corvallis Environmental Center.
-They are an opportunity to learn more about the world of nonprofit and environmental work, and to get involved with our organization.
-These unique and applicable work experiences are unpaid but are eligible for up 12 credits.
+They are an opportunity to learn more about the world of nonprofit and environmental work and to get involved with our organization.
+These unique and applicable work experiences are unpaid but are eligible for academic credits (when applicable).
 The CEC offers multiple internships throughout our programs and each works with several students every term.
 Please click the title of the internships listed below for full details.
 The deadline to apply is Monday, May 27th before midnight.

 Are you computer and social media savvy?
-Have a flair for marketing?
+Do you have a flair for marketing?
 Love talking to people?
-Then join the Corvallis Environmental Center as an intern.
-Learn more about community outreach, engagement, fundraising, events, marketing and nonprofit development.
+Then join the Corvallis Environmental Center as an Outreach and Events intern!
+Learn more about community outreach, engagement, fundraising, events, marketing, and nonprofit development.
 Get a behind the scenes look at what makes our organization work and gain knowledge in each of our program areas.